lukaszraczylo/tdlib-telegram-bot-api-docker/README.md

 to use pipeline generating builds on the changes within the main repository managed by Telegram team.

+## Build schedule
+Build will be triggered automatically once a week to produce the latest version of the Telegram API Server.
+I would set it for the daily release but every build takes ~25 minutes and generates additional costs on my side.
+Images are versioned in format `1.0.x` where `x` is a build number.

 ## How to use the image

 ### Github authentication